tinitiateprime/postgresql/postgresql-datatypes.md

 # PostgreSQL Data Types
 * PostgreSQL provides a range of data types, each with unique attributes and advantages.

-## Commonly used data types in PostgreSQL
+## Commonly used data types in PostgreSQL:
 * **Numeric** data types are used to store numbers.
 There are several different numeric data types available, each with its own range and precision.
 The most common numeric data types are:

     * **INTEGER (INT)** - Stores whole numbers from -2147483648 to 2147483647.